aihaddad/weatherapp/README.md

 ## Exercises

-The app itself is a backend API that pulls weather data from [OpenWeatherMap][2] before serving it to a simple React frontend which displays a large _current weather_ icon.
+The app itself is a backend API that pulls weather data from [OpenWeatherMap][2] before serving it to a simple React frontend which displays a large current weather icon.

 The challenge guidelines I am working with in my plan include a few exercises.
-The first is a mandatory Docker containerization section.
+The first is Docker containerization.
 Then, setting up the containerized app with a cloud service provider.
 Finally, a choice of either a CI/CD pipeline, or automated deployments with Ansible.

 _The following sections will be updated as I continue going through the tasks._